nkalupahana/cs8395-test-suite/README.md

 Using `PromptTemplate` allows for the use of variables in the prompt, while still allowing it to be stored as a string in the config file.

 Finally, test suites are required to create an `output.json` file when they're done.
 This file should, at a minimum, contain an `output` key with a score from 0 - 100.
 They can also contain subscores in additional keys.
+Outputs are summarized on the command line, and written to `output.json` in the repo directory.